selcukgoktas/SalesforceDeveloperTraining/README.md

 This example shows how to use design properties.Please check **xml** file to learn more.
 **Title** and **Description** are LWC design properties.
 When you add these properties you should assign a target to use the properties.
 Our example is Digital Experience site.
 You should add **lightningCommunity__Page** and **lightningCommunity__Default** for targets section and use targetconfig for **lightningCommunity__Default**.
 You can use this component on digital experience sites right now.
+Additionally we add some css and html to change the appearance of the component.